20 Oct, 2021

-It’s not often the whole world shuts down.
+It’s not often the whole world shuts down for a minute.
 When everything turns upside down, empathy is a powerful tool – and paying attention to what you say and how you say it can be the difference between tuned-out customers and lifelong advocates.

-Put people at the heart of your decision making
+Put people at the heart of your decisions

 According to the Salesforce State of the Connected Customer Report, 66% of customers expect companies to understand their needs and expectations.
 And recent research suggests 93% of consumers trust a company more, buy more and recommend it to others when it demonstrates empathy.